nooraish/web-development-training/README.md

 Create  the same form in task 1 using flask routes,  form, submit the form and print on second page using templates

+### ✅ Task 4: Student Registartion Form - FLASK - Repeat

+Create  the same form in task 1 using flask routes,  form, submit the form and print on second page using templates